janEntikan/panda3d-docs/programming/gui/directgui/index.rst

-   text_roll         Rotation of the displayed text                                                                                                                                                                                   Number text_scale        Scale of the displayed text                                                                                                                                                                                      (sx,sz) text\_\*           Parameters to control the appearance of the text                                                                                                                                                                 Any keyword parameter appropriate to :ref:`onscreentext`. frameSize         Size of the object                                                                                                                                                                                               (Left,Right,Bottom,Top) frameVisibleScale Relative scale of the visible frame to its clickable bounds.
-Useful for creating things like the paging region of a slider, which is visibly smaller than the acceptable click region (the height of the thumb). (hscale, vscale) frameColor        Color of the object’s **frame**                                                                                                                                                                                  (R,G,B,A) relief            Relief appearance of the **frame**                                                                                                                                                                               SUNKEN, RAISED, GROOVE, RIDGE, FLAT, or None invertedFrames    If true, switches the meaning of SUNKEN and RAISED                                                                                                                                                               0 or 1 borderWidth       If relief is SUNKEN, RAISED, GROOVE, or RIDGE, changes the size of the bevel                                                                                                                                     (Width,Height) image             An **image** to be displayed on the object                                                                                                                                                                       image filename or Texture object image_pos         Position of the displayed image                                                                                                                                                                                  (x,y,z) image_hpr         Rotation of the displayed image                                                                                                                                                                                  (h,p,r)
+   text_roll         Rotation of the displayed text                                                                                                                                                                                   Number text_scale        Scale of the displayed text                                                                                                                                                                                      (sx,sz) text\_\*           Parameters to control the appearance of the text                                                                                                                                                                 Any keyword parameter appropriate to :ref:`onscreentext`. frame_size         Size of the object                                                                                                                                                                                               (Left,Right,Bottom,Top) frame_visible_scale Relative scale of the visible frame to its clickable bounds.
+Useful for creating things like the paging region of a slider, which is visibly smaller than the acceptable click region (the height of the thumb). (hscale, vscale) frame_color        Color of the object’s **frame**                                                                                                                                                                                  (R,G,B,A) relief            Relief appearance of the **frame**                                                                                                                                                                               SUNKEN, RAISED, GROOVE, RIDGE, FLAT, or None inverted_frames    If true, switches the meaning of SUNKEN and RAISED                                                                                                                                                               0 or 1 border_width       If relief is SUNKEN, RAISED, GROOVE, or RIDGE, changes the size of the bevel                                                                                                                                     (Width,Height) image             An **image** to be displayed on the object                                                                                                                                                                       image filename or Texture object image_pos         Position of the displayed image                                                                                                                                                                                  (x,y,z) image_hpr         Rotation of the displayed image                                                                                                                                                                                  (h,p,r)